togglebyte/anathema/README.md

 # Anathema

-A TUI library with a custom template language and runtime
+A TUI library with a custom template language and runtime.

+    **Note** Anathema should be considered alpha for now.

 [Getting started](https://togglebyte.github.io/anathema-guide/)